 Presents religion's role within everyday life and as a unique experience from culture to culture.
 The original 2,750 entries have been retained, many updated, and approximately 600 new articles have been added.

-Information on journal rankings and impact factors in the sciences and social sciences, based on citation data drawn from over 8,400 scholarly and technical journals worldwide.
-Coverage is both multidisciplinary and international, and incorporates journals from over 3,000 publishers in 60 nations.
+Information on journal rankings and impact factors in the sciences and social sciences, based on citation data from scholarly and technical journals worldwide.

 Tool to visualize research performance of groups and individuals, benchmark relative to peers, develop collaborative partnerships and analyze research trends.